. New Mama Must-Haves | The First Three Months

 And take for baby: hospital blankets, diapers, wipes, ointment packs, brush.

 I linked all the items possible.
-If you don’t see an image below scroll up to wherever it is linked above (in pink)!
+If you don’t see an image below scroll up to wherever it is linked above (in pink).
+You got this mama!